How companies trick you into overpaying

 2. Precision

-Precision is about showing off how much labor, effort, and artisanship you put into the product.
+Precision is about showing off how much labour, effort, and artisanship you put into the product.

 For example: fabergé eggs, intricately ornate furniture that’s harder to clean and requires laborious dusting, or anything “hand made”, like a $30,000 mattress made out of horse hair.